Microchip Technology (NASDAQ:MCHP) Updates Q1 2022 Earnings Guidance

-Microchip Technology (NASDAQ:MCHP) updated its first quarter 2022 earnings guidance on Thursday.
+Microchip Technology (NASDAQ:MCHP) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of 1.850-1.950 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.810.
 The company issued revenue guidance of $1.52 billion-$1.58 billion, compared to the consensus revenue estimate of $1.51 billion.

+Microchip Technology (NASDAQ:MCHP) last posted its earnings results on Thursday, May 6th.
+The semiconductor company reported $1.85 EPS for the quarter, beating the Zacks’ consensus estimate of $1.74 by $0.11.
+The firm had revenue of $1.47 billion for the quarter, compared to the consensus estimate of $1.46 billion.
+Microchip Technology had a net margin of 6.42% and a return on equity of 29.62%.
+The company’s revenue was up 10.7% on a year-over-year basis.
+During the same period last year, the firm posted $1.46 EPS.
+Analysts forecast that Microchip Technology will post 7.28 EPS for the current year.

-A number of brokerages recently issued reports on MCHP.
-Rosenblatt Securities upped their price target on shares of Microchip Technology from $165.00 to $180.00 and gave the stock a buy rating in a research note on Thursday, May 13th.
-Mizuho upped their price target on shares of Microchip Technology from $158.00 to $165.00 and gave the stock a buy rating in a research note on Friday, May 7th.
+A number of research firms recently commented on MCHP.
+KeyCorp increased their target price on shares of Microchip Technology from $170.00 to $175.00 and gave the company an overweight rating in a research report on Friday, February 5th.
+Longbow Research upgraded shares of Microchip Technology from a neutral rating to a buy rating and set a $188.00 price target for the company in a research note on Monday, March 29th.
+Rosenblatt Securities increased their price target on shares of Microchip Technology from $165.00 to $180.00 and gave the stock a buy rating in a research note on Friday, May 7th.
 TheStreet upgraded shares of Microchip Technology from a c+ rating to a b rating in a research note on Thursday, May 6th.
-KeyCorp boosted their target price on Microchip Technology from $170.00 to $175.00 and gave the stock an overweight rating in a research report on Friday, February 5th.
-Finally, JPMorgan Chase & Co. boosted their target price on Microchip Technology from $135.00 to $180.00 and gave the stock an overweight rating in a research report on Friday, February 5th.
-Six equities research analysts have rated the stock with a hold rating, seventeen have given a buy rating and one has issued a strong buy rating to the company.
-The company has a consensus rating of Buy and an average target price of $154.55.
+Finally, Credit Suisse Group increased their price target on shares of Microchip Technology from $145.00 to $180.00 and gave the stock an outperform rating in a research note on Friday, February 5th.
+Six analysts have rated the stock with a hold rating, seventeen have given a buy rating and one has given a strong buy rating to the company.
+The stock presently has a consensus rating of Buy and a consensus price target of $154.55.

-Microchip Technology (NASDAQ:MCHP) last announced its quarterly earnings data on Thursday, May 6th.
-The semiconductor company reported $1.85 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.74 by $0.11.
-The company had revenue of $1.47 billion during the quarter, compared to the consensus estimate of $1.46 billion.
-Microchip Technology had a return on equity of 29.62% and a net margin of 6.42%.
-The firm’s revenue was up 10.7% on a year-over-year basis.
-During the same period in the previous year, the company posted $1.46 EPS.
-On average, equities analysts anticipate that Microchip Technology will post 7.28 earnings per share for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, June 4th.
-Investors of record on Friday, May 21st will be paid a dividend of $0.413 per share.
-The ex-dividend date is Thursday, May 20th.
-This is an increase from Microchip Technology’s previous quarterly dividend of $0.39.
-This represents a $1.65 dividend on an annualized basis and a dividend yield of 1.10%.
-Microchip Technology’s payout ratio is 28.16%.

-In other Microchip Technology news, VP Stephen V. Drehobl sold 3,653 shares of the company’s stock in a transaction that occurred on Monday, February 22nd.
-The stock was sold at an average price of $159.20, for a total value of $581,557.60.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CFO James Eric Bjornholt sold 1,433 shares of the company’s stock in a transaction that occurred on Monday, February 22nd.
-The stock was sold at an average price of $159.20, for a total value of $228,133.60.
-Over the last quarter, insiders have sold 8,115 shares of company stock valued at $1,257,994.
-2.15% of the stock is currently owned by corporate insiders.
+In related news, CFO James Eric Bjornholt sold 1,163 shares of the firm’s stock in a transaction dated Monday, May 24th.
+The shares were sold at an average price of $151.15, for a total value of $175,787.45.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, VP Mitchell R. Little sold 2,529 shares of the firm’s stock in a transaction dated Monday, May 10th.
+The shares were sold at an average price of $145.79, for a total transaction of $368,702.91.
+Following the completion of the sale, the vice president now owns 6,235 shares of the company’s stock, valued at approximately $909,000.65.
+The disclosure for this sale can be found here.
+Insiders sold 6,192 shares of company stock valued at $930,015 in the last quarter.
+Company insiders own 2.15% of the company’s stock.

 Microchip Technology Incorporated develops, manufactures, and sells semiconductor products for various embedded control applications in the Americas, Europe, and Asia.
 The company offers general purpose and specialized 8-bit, 16-bit, and 32-bit microcontrollers; 32-bit embedded microprocessors; and microcontrollers for automotive, industrial, aerospace, office communication, and computing applications.